Does the line of business (advertising, eLearning, IVR etc.) matter when selecting a voice talent?

 I mean, imagine an eLearning module voiced by a talent without the skill of stamina.
 Or a tv commercial voiced by a talent that isn’t aligned with the brand.
 Or a cartoon movie voiced by a talent not skilled with staying in character.

 Actually, many professional voice talents have become specialized in a line of business and prefer to voice for it.
-Of course, there are talents with a range of skills, but we believe it is a staple of quality when a voice talent is able to shine at what they enjoy and do best.
+Of course, there are talents with a whole range of skills.
+But we believe it’s a staple of quality when a voice talent is able to shine at what they enjoy and do best.

 Overall, one of the best things you can do for your voice selection process is to consider the line of business.
 It will help ensure a more seamless recording process and give your project the expertise needed to be successful!